Growing marijuana takes time.

 Why would you want this period to last any longer than it has to, though?

 Because your plants keep growing.
 If you take them out of the vegetative stage immediately, they will be fairly small, which will limit the number and size of buds they can grow.
+That said, keeping them small might make sense, if you have a limited grow tent size.

 If you let the plants veg for longer, they grow larger and are able to grow a lot more buds.
 Of course, the size your plants can achieve is also constrained by the size of the pots they are in and the amount and strength of the grow lights.